-- c.
-Regular semester exams this semester will include objective four part multiple choice questions (normally 25-40 points), and problems (normally 60-75 points). - (1) Exams are administered during regular 50 minute class periods - (2) Exams will require students to work quickly and efficiently in a manner similar to working in a professional service organization where services are billed by the hour.
+F = Below 60% X 650 points = below 390 - c.
+The three hourly exams this semester will include objective four part multiple choice questions (normally 25-40 points), and problems (normally 60-75 points). - (1) Exams are administered during regular 50 minute class periods - (2) Exams will require students to work quickly and efficiently in a manner similar to working in a professional service organization where services are billed by the hour.
 Speed, organizational skills, and knowledge are being tested in this process. - (3) Extra credit is available on the regular semester exams to help compensate for the time constraints. - d.
 Chapter assignments must be turned in at the beginning of class on the due date.
 They are graded in half point increments (5, 4.5, 4, 3.5, etc.).
 Students are encouraged to complete as many of the problems as possible.
-Only the top 13 scores for under-graduates and top 18 scores for graduate students will count toward the student's total points for the semester.
+Only the top 13 scores for undergraduates and top 18 scores for graduate students will count toward the student's total points for the semester.
 There are 22 assignments listed in the calendar.
 Assignments submitted after they are collected in class will be corrected but will not receive any credit.
-Students are strongly encouraged to do homework early in the semester to prevent unnecessary stress at the end of the semester.

-- e.
-The computer project will require the student to use an electronic spreadsheet program to solve various time value of money problems and to periodically prepare a complete set of financial statements properly linked and balanced. - f.
+Students are strongly encouraged to do homework early in the semester to prevent unnecessary stress at the end of the semester. - e.
+The computer project will require the student to use an electronic spreadsheet program to solve various time value of money problems and to periodically prepare a complete set of properly linked and properly balanced financial statements. - f.
 Term papers - (1) The first term paper is a 2 to 4 page (typed, double-spaced) review of any current accounting or finance topic.
-To be considered "current," the source of information for the paper must be a 2012 publication.
+To be considered "current," the source of information for the paper must be a 2014 publication.
 The source could be a magazine or newspaper article, an internet column, a television broadcast, etc. The intent of this paper is to make students aware of the changes that are occurring in their profession and how they may learn about these changes outside the classroom.
 The report should include the following: